Investigation Location History

 Harmony Inn – History

-The origin of the small town of Harmony, PA was based mainly on a Lutheran Separatist movement in late 1804.
+Harmony Inn Harmony, PA The origin of the small town of Harmony, PA was based mainly on a Lutheran Separatist movement in late 1804.
 They began small settlements like Harmony all across southwestern Pennsylvania.
-Their communities lasted until 1814 when the Harmonists prepared to move to the state of Indiana and sold their land for cheap to the Mennonites in the…
+Their communities lasted until 1814 when the Harmonists prepared to move to the state of Indiana and sold their land…

 Read More